yxiao69/yxiao69.github.io/_posts/2018-01-28-perceptron.md

 4. Generate the Annotation file

-We limit the number of columns we need here.
-Then remove any duplicates since this is simply an annotation file.
-No data summarization is required for this step.
+limit the number of columns we need here.

+remove any duplicates since this is simply an annotation file.
 ```r

 setwd(file.path(mainDir, subDir))